sailfishos/docs.sailfishos.org/Support/Help_Articles/Reinstalling_Sailfish_OS/README.md

 nav_order: 100
 ---

-Reverting Xperia device to Android OS and reinstalling Sailfish OS
+# Reverting Xperia device to Android OS and reinstalling Sailfish OS

 It has turned out that the following procedure may help if something has gone wrong while preparing the device for Sailfish OS and/or while installing Sailfish OS.

-These instructions were originally written for Xperia X. However, the same works for Xperia XA2, Xperia 10, Xperia 10 II, and Xperia 10 III models, too.
+These instructions are applicable for all [Xperia models supported by Sailfish OS](https://docs.sailfishos.org/Support/Supported_Devices/).

-Depending on the problems observed on your Xperia, it may be enough to reinstall ("reflash") Sailfish OS to it -- see this **[help article](https://jolla.zendesk.com/hc/en-us/articles/360002304714)**.
-However, if your Xperia cannot use the services of cellular network properly (or at all), then it may be necessary to revert the device back to Android first, and finally, reinstall Sailfish X.
+Depending on the problems observed on your Xperia, it may be enough to just **reinstall ("reflash") Sailfish OS** to it.
+It is good to try this easier way first.
+In this case, skip to chapter "[Installing Sailfish X again to Xperia](https://docs.sailfishos.org/Support/Help_Articles/Reinstalling_Sailfish_OS/#installing-sailfish-x-again-to-xperia)" in this document.

+However, if your Xperia cannot use the services of cellular network properly (or at all), then it may be necessary to revert the device back to Android OS first, and finally, reinstall Sailfish X.

 **NOTE:** Reverting the device back to Android means that **all data** in the device memory **will be deleted**.
 Only the SD and SIM cards remain untouched.